 The joint compound needs to be thinned a bit, but rather than water, I used latex paint.
 This thins it while also altering the color to a version of concrete that works for our room.

-Yes, I just raided my paint stash and started adding anything latex I thought would take it from the cold grey of joint compound to a bit brighter and warmer beige/grey concrete.
+I just raided my paint stash and started adding anything latex I thought would take it from the cold grey of joint compound to a bit brighter and warmer greige concrete.

 The color changes significantly from wet to dry, so be sure you let it dry before judgement.